Exchange application and acceptance

 - Technical guide to better understand how the application system works (PDF 382 kB – updated July 2017)

-Both the course and housing application period for nominated exchange students is from 1 April-25 April for autumn semester studies and 1 October-25 October for spring studies.
+The course application period for nominated exchange students runs from 1–25 April for autumn semester studies and from 1–25 October for spring studies.

 Check your courses with your home university

 Discuss your course selections with your academic advisor at your home university to check you will be able to receive credits.
 Later on, if your course selection needs to be changed, please keep your home university coordinator updated.